Rail freight in Great Britain: Early 20th century

 The First World War was dubbed the "Railway War" at the time.
 Indeed, thousands of tonnes of munitions and supplies were distributed from all over Great Britain to ports in the South East of England for shipping to France and the Front Line.
 Due to pre-war inefficiencies in the rail goods transport, a number of economisation programmes were needed to allow the railways to meet with the huge demand that was being put on their services.
-The Common User Agreement for wagon usage and regulation of coal services through the Coal Transport Act of 1917 are examples of such programmes, which enabled better utilisation of railway assets across the industry.
+The Common User Agreement for wagon usage and regulation of coal services through the Coal Transport Act 1917 are examples of such programmes, which enabled better utilisation of railway assets across the industry.
 The success of such schemes was entirely down to the collaboration of more than 100 railway companies, who abandoned the fierce competition of the pre-war years to work together in the national interest.
 In no sector was this more obvious than in rail goods transport.

 During the Second World War, vast quantities of materials were moved around Britain by rail.
 During the early stages of the war, goods trains ran to rural stations in Norfolk to enable airfields to be constructed.
 In 1944, 500 special trains ran every day on the network and over a million wagons were controlled by the government's Inter-Company Freight Rolling Stock Control organisation.